webofdata/specification-archived/specification.md

 ### Operation Get Dataset

-Get the entity for a given dataset.
+Get a specific dataset by name.

 <pre>